Air passenger transport - monthly statistics

 Development of air passenger transport at EU level

-In the course of 2014 and 2015, the upward trend already observed in passenger transport by air for previous years was confirmed at EU-28 level, an increase of 4.1 % was recorded between 2013 and 2014 and the figures for 2015 indicate a year-on-year rise of 4.4 % compared with 2014 - See Table 1.
+In the course of 2015 and during the first semester of 2016, the upward trend already observed in passenger transport by air for previous years was confirmed at EU-28 level, an increase of 4.8 % was recorded between 2014 and 2015 and the figures for 2016 indicate a year-on-year rise of 5.2 % compared with 2015 - see Table 1.

-In 2015, international intra-EU transport represented more than 45 % of all passengers carried at EU-28 level, followed by extra-EU transport (more than 37 %) and national transport (more than 18 %) - see Figure 1
+In the first semester of 2016, international intra-EU transport represented more than 46 % of all passengers carried at EU-28 level, followed by extra-EU transport (more than 36 %) and national transport (more than 18 %) - see Figure 1.

-Figure 2 shows that all the months of 2014 displayed an increase on the previous year (ranging from +0.2 % in March to +6.6 % in April).
-All the months of 2015 showed rises compared with the same period of 2014, the largest rise taking place in March (+5.9 % compared with the corresponding month of 2014).
+Figure 2 shows that all the months of 2015 displayed an increase on the previous year (ranging from +3.0 % in April to +6.0 % in March).
+The first six months of 2016 showed rises compared with the same period of 2015, the largest rise taking place in February (+9.4 % compared with the corresponding month of 2015).

 Air passenger transport at country level

-Analysing passenger transport at country level generally confirms the upward trend observed in 2014 and 2015 at EU-28 level, although transport development varies significantly depending on the country considered.
-For 2015, all 28 Member States and all extra-EU reporting countries (except Norway) showed an increase in passenger volumes compared with 2014.
-Particularly remarkable is the growth observed for Slovakia (+16 %) and Romania (+15 %) among the EU Member States.
-At the other end of the scale, the lowest growths were observed in passenger transport for Bulgaria (+1.2 %) and for Austria (+1.4%).
+Analysing passenger transport at country level generally confirms the upward trend observed in 2015 and the first semester of 2016 at EU-28 level, although transport development varies significantly depending on the country considered.
+For the first six months of 2016, 25 out of the 28 Member States and all extra-EU reporting countries (except Turkey) showed an increase in passenger volumes compared with the same period of 2015.
+Particularly remarkable is the growth observed for Slovakia (+21 %), Bulgaria (+18 %) and Romania (+17 %) among the EU Member States.
+At the other end of the scale, a decrease was observed in passenger transport for Belgium (-6 %), for Slovenia (-4 %).

-Outside the EU-28, the level of the growth differs across countries: on the one hand, the highest year-on-year increases were registered in Iceland (+26 %) and FYROM (+18 %) while, on the other hand, a minor decrease was observed in Norway (-0.3 %).
+Outside the EU-28, the level of the growth differs across countries: on the one hand, the highest year-on-year increases were registered in Iceland (+34 %) and the former Yugoslav Republic of Macedonia (+24 %) while, on the other hand, a minor increase was observed in Norway (1 %) and passenger volume remained stable for Turkey.

 Air passenger transport at airport level

-Within the top 30 airports in terms of passenger transport, growths between 2014 and 2015 also differ substantially depending on the airport considered, reflecting the trends observed at country level.
-With the exception of Milano/Malpensa, all top 30 airports showed an increase over this period.
-Athens and London/Luton registered the highest rise among the largest airports with respectively an increase of 19 % and 17 %, followed by Dublin (+15 %).
-This contrasts with Milano/Malpensa airport, where passenger transport decreased by 1.2 % in 2015 compared with 2014 - see Table 2.
+Within the top 30 airports in terms of passenger transport, growths between the first semester of 2015 and the corresponding period of 2016 also differ substantially depending on the airport considered, reflecting the trends observed at country level.
+For the first six months of 2016, 25 out of the top 30 airports showed an increase over this period.
+London/Luton and Malaga/Costa Del Sol registered the highest rise among the largest airports with respectively an increase of 21 % and 15 % respectively, followed by Dublin and Barcelona/El Prat (+13 %).
+This contrasts with Brussels airport, where passenger transport decreased by 13 % in the first six months of 2016 compared with the same period of 2015 - see Table 2.

 Data sources and availability